jaredhanson/flowstate/README.md

 If state is not loaded, an "uninitialized" state will be set at `req.state`.
 A state is uninitialized when it is new but not modified.
-If the request contains a `return_to` and optional `state` parameter, those will be preserved in the uninitialized state as the location to redirect the user to when the current state has been completely processed.
+If the request contains a `return_to` and optional `state` parameter, those will be preserved in the uninitialized state as the location to return the user to when the current state has been completely processed.

 When a response is sent, any modifications to the current state will be saved if the state is not complete.
 If the state is complete, any persisted state will be removed.
-Note that an uninitialized state will never be saved since it is not modified; the location to redirect to can be preserved by propagating the `return_to` and optional `state` parameters on subsequent requests.
+Note that an uninitialized state will never be saved since it is not modified.
+However, the location to return the user to will be preserved by propagating the `return_to` and optional `state` parameters on subsequent requests.

 #### Render a View